Essential Quality: Travers Stakes

 Essential Quality made his next start in the Travers Stakes at Saratoga on August 28 where he was again the heavy favorite in a field of seven.
 His main rival was Midnight Bourbon, who went to the lead and set comfortable fractions of 24.18 seconds for the first quarter-mile and 48.96 for the half.
 Essential Quality bobbled at the start then moved to the rail in second place until they rounded the final turn.
 He then switched to the outside of Midnight Bourbon and gradually pulled to the lead by midstretch.
 Midnight Bourbon tried to rally and the two colts drew away from the rest of the field.
 Essential Quality won by a neck in a time of 2:01.96, with the final quarter run in a very fast 23.15 seconds.

 Cox commended jockey Luis Saez for ensuring the colt didn't lose ground as he had in the Jim Dandy, and for recognizing the need to stay close to Midnight Bourbon.
 Saez said, "That was the plan, but I always feel like I have so much horse that I can make my move and get going.
 He gets past the horse and he can stay there, he don't waste energy."

 Breeders' Cup Classic

 Essential Quality made the final race of his career, where he started the 19-10 favorite in the Breeders' Cup Classic at Del Mar Racetrack against older horses on November 6, where he finished third to Knicks Go.

-Retirement and Stud Career
+Retirement and stud career

 After the Breeders' Cup Classic, Essential Quality was retired to stand at stud at Darley's Jonabell Farm.

 In February 2022 he was announced the 2021 American Champion Three-Year-Old Male at the Eclipse Awards ceremony.

+His stud fee for the 2025 breeding season is $50,000.